 Permanent hair color works by swelling the hair cuticle, lifting the pigment and depositing new color.
 Coloring too frequently can lead to damage by causing the hair to become more porous thus losing valuable proteins.
 When this happens, strands become stressed and become noticeably more brittle, dull and frizzy.
 These lack luster strands can also become harder to comb out leaving you in a tangled conundrum.
 Also, if your hair is drying much faster than normal, it could be from the increased porosity of your hair, yet another unwanted signal of hair stress.

 Hair is made of approximately 91% protein.
 Since coloring your hair can cause the loss of these valuable proteins, it’s important to replace those loss lipids as quickly as possible.
 For the quickest concentrated boost of protein, consider a protein treatment from your local salon.
-Shampooing should only occur two or three times a week followed with a deep conditioning mask at least once a week.
-A protein-rich masque is preferred versus a daily conditioner since the masque will reach the cuticle of the hair shaft versus resting on the outside of the hair.
+Shampooing should only occur two or three times a week followed with a deep conditioning mask once a week.
+A protein-rich masque is preferred since the masque will reach the cuticle of the hair shaft versus resting on the outside of the hair.
 The masque will add back that much needed moisture and protein leaving your hair feeling stronger and stress free.